 Bindings are essential in Snowboarding.
 They ensure that your Snowboard Boots (and of course your feet) are attached securely to your Snowboard.
 Keep in mind that different people using different riding styles prefer a particular kind of bindings.
 Consequently, there are several Types of Snowboard Bindings.
-However, you must first buy your Snowboard Boots before even thinking about buying your bindings.
+However, it would help if you first bought your Snowboard Boots before considering buying your bindings.
 This is because you need to bring your Snowboard Boots with you when shopping for a Snowboard Binding to be able to get the right fit.

 This section provides you with complete information on the features and characteristics of the Five Different Types of Snowboard Bindings.
 Snowboard Bindings connect the boots and your body to the Snowboard.
 Read this section for more information.